 What Cottage Cheese did I use?

-For both sour cream and cottage cheese, I am pretty loyal to Daisy brand, which I think is creamy and delicious, and Daisy Cottage Cheese is something that’s almost always in my fridge.
-(For the record, this company has never given me any cottage cheese and I’m sure they don’t even know that I’m alive.)
+For both sour cream and cottage cheese in America, I’m pretty loyal to Daisy brand, which I think is creamy and delicious, and Daisy Cottage Cheese is something that’s often in my fridge.
+I also like the large curd, full fat cottage cheese made by Kroger.
+(For the record, neither company has given me any cottage cheese and I’m sure they don’t even know that I’m alive.)

 How to make Cottage Cheese Salad with Za’atar:

-- Stir together, and enjoy, with more Za’atar to sprinkle on at the table for people like me who can’t get enough of this flavorful spice mix!
+6. Stir the Cottage Cheese Salad ingredients together, and enjoy, with more Za’atar to sprinkle on at the table for people like me who can’t get enough of this flavorful spice mix!

 Ingredients